Ignorance is Taking Away Choice

 “If you’re a W.W.W., the calculation is, GMOs seem bad, so I’m just going to avoid them,” Martin told the Times.
 “I mean, if you think there might be a risk, and there’s no benefit to you, why even consider it?”

-People should be free to choose what they want to eat—and if they want to avoid GMOs, pour quelque raison que ce soit, then that’s their decision.
-Food producers will, et fait, respond to market demands.
+People should be free to choose what they want to eat—and if they want to avoid GMOs, for whatever reason, then that’s their decision.
+Food producers will, and do, respond to market demands.

 Yet the W.W.W.s are wrong and their ignorance hurts others.